-Google Pixel Phone Sizes: A Simple Comparison Chart (ALL MODELS) | Know Your Mobile
+Google Pixel Phone Sizes: A Simple Comparison Chart (ALL MODELS)

 What’s the biggest Pixel phone?
 How have the sizes of Pixel phones changed over the years?
-How big is a Pixel 4 XL?
+What’s the biggest Pixel phone you can buy right now?
 All of these questions and more will be answered in full below…

-Google Pixel phone series replaced the Nexus series in 2016.
-The Pixel series all come in slightly different specifications in terms of features and size.

-This chart will provide you with an up-to-date comparison of all Google pixel phone series and their differences in specs in terms of features and size.

 Google Pixel Phone Size Comparison Chart